 Marma point massage is a deeply restorative and transformative healing technique which is used in traditional Ayurvedic massage, or abhyanga.

-Marma points are ancient energetic pressure points and were discovered centuries ago in India.
+Abhyanga massages use Marma points, which are ancient energetic pressure points that were discovered centuries ago in India.
 They were meticulously recorded by doctors and healing experts.
 There are over 100 of them in total and the points are believed to form the basis of acupuncture points.
 They correspond to different organs and systems in the body.

-The Ayurvedic massage therapy that I practice stimulates these energetic pressure points, or marma points in the body by gently massaging them.
 Marma points are a vital aspect of Ayurvedic healing power.
 They are regarded as doors or pathways to change and improve the biochemistry of the body by activating its inner pharmacy.
+The Ayurvedic massage therapy that I practice is traditional and stimulates these energetic pressure points, or marma points in the body by gently massaging them.

 Marmas medically are known as neurolymphatic points.
 When touched at the right time by a professional trained in ayurvedic medicine, these energetic pressure points facilitate the deepest levels of healing, releasing stagnant energy and profoundly affecting the body, mind and spirit.
 Stimulating them through massage helps to flush out toxins from the lymphatic system.
 Massaging marma points allows the body to produce exactly what is needed when it comes to hormones and other neurochemicals that are essential for the healthy functioning of the body.